ndless-nspire/nsptools-history/Ndless/branches/3.0-tno/doc/ReadMe.txt

 How do I run an executable?
 ===========================

-Executables have the extension .tns as standard documents.
+Executables have the same ".tns" extension as standard documents.

 - Transfer the executable with a linking program to any folder of the TI-Nspire
 - Run the executable from the Documents screen